Clean Pool Liner: Steps for Effective Pool Liner Cleaning

 What is the best way to clean a vinyl pool liner?

 Vinyl pool liner cleaning requires a gentle touch.
 Start by brushing the liner with a soft pool brush to loosen dirt and algae.
 Then, wipe the liner with a clean cloth.
 Vacuum the pool to remove any dislodged debris.
-For stubborn stains, a mixture of water and vinegar or a pool liner cleaner can be used.
-Remember, always test a small area first when using any new cleaning product.
+A mixture of water and vinegar or a pool liner cleaner can be used for stubborn stains.
+Always test a small area first when using any new cleaning product.

 What do I use to clean my pool liner?